joaohenggeler/web-cache-exporter/Source/Other/README.md

 # Other

-This directory includes any miscellaneous scripts and applications that were used throughout this tool's development:
+This directory includes any miscellaneous custom scripts and applications that were used throughout this tool's development.
+To learn more about them, see the [About Other](About%20Other.txt) help file.

-* [GenerateIndexFile](JavaPlugin/GenerateIndexFile.java): a Java application that creates sample .idx files.
-These were used to test the first version of the Java Plugin cache exporter code.